CyberSource/cybersource-plugins-commercetools/docs/Process-a-Payment-MOTO.md

     | country                     | shipTo_country              | billTo_country             |                                                                                                                      |
     | email                       | shipTo_email                | billTo_email               |                                                                                                                      |

-2. Tokenize Credit Card details using Cybersource Flex Microform v2.(Skip this step if the payment method is not Credit Card and proceed to step 4)
+2. Tokenize Credit Card details using Cybersource Microform v2.(Skip this step if the payment method is not Credit Card and proceed to step 4)

         Skip this step when using a saved token for a Credit Card payment method and proceed to step 3